-Sonargaon, 27 km east of Dhaka, was the capital of muslim Sultanates of Bengal from the 13th century until Mughal emperor Akbar conqured this region.
+Sonargaon, 27 km east of Dhaka, was a mint capital of the Muslim rulers of Eastern Bengal from 1296 to 1608.
 It was the center of power and commerce of this region during that time.
-Goaldi Mosque was built in 1519 A.D. in a village named Goaldi at Sonargaon by Mulla Hizabar Akbar Khan during the reign of Sultan Hussain Shah.
-It is located just half a mile northeast of the abandoned city of wealthy Hindu merchants – Panam Nagar.
-Goaldi Mosque is the only remaining of the old capital Sonargaon from the Sultanate period, unknown to the regular tourists.
+Goaldi Mosque is located in a village named Goaldi at Sonargaon, just half a mile northeast of the abandoned city of wealthy Hindu merchants – Panam Nagar.
+It is one of the few remainings of the old capital Sonargaon from the Sultanate period, unknown to the regular tourists.

 Goaldi Mosque is a singled-domed mosque.
 This beautiful mosque is more elegant and ornate in comparison to the earlier Sultanate mosques at Bagerhat.
-Each wall has three arched entrances to the edifice on the east and one each on the north and the south (now bricked up) the base of the dome rests on squinch arches at the four corners which support the dome on pendentives.
-There are some ornamental black stone pillars inside the prayer hall for the support of the roof.
+Provided with three arched entrances to the edifice on the east and one each on the north and the south (now bricked up) the base of the dome rests on squinch arches at the four corners which support the dome on pendentives.

 How to visit Goaldi Mosque